Easy Glue Resist Art on Canvas (with Watercolor Paint)

 Yes, 100%.
 You will see the texture of the canvas or canvas board, but use that to your advantage.
 Creating looser drawings or artwork can really work well when painting with watercolor on canvas.

-The longest part of this project is making sure you have dried glue before adding watercolor paint.
+The longest part of this project is making sure the glue is dry before adding watercolor paint.
 If you are looking for a more intricate drawing idea, we think a mandala design might be very cool!

 Other Materials That Resist Watercolors